-- The impact of the Western Relief road has potential positives for the area. - Safer routes to school needs to be developed in consultation with Herefordshire Council. - Public Rights of Way are important within the parish and any possibilities to extend and enhance should be considered.
+- The impacts of the Western Relief road have potential positives for the area. - Safer routes to school needs to be developed and would need to work with Herefordshire Council. - Public rights of way are important within the parish and any possibilities to extend and enhance should be considered.

-Housing and Development
+Housing

-There are opportunities to look at small infill housing opportunities, the Golf Course could be identified as a potential housing site.
+• There are opportunities to look at small infill housing opportunities, the golf course identified as a potential housing site.